protickr/git-notebook/chapters/initializtion_and_branching.md

 > `$ git push -u <origin> <remote_branch>`
 or,
 > `$ git push origin HEAD`
-Upstream indicates where commits will be pushed
+Upstream indicates where commits will be pushed, [but there must be some commit before doing so]

 \
 *show information about remote*